sbu-fsl/Metis/README.md

 We replicate the Figure 6 experiment in our paper: Metis with Swarm on 3 machines (1 master and 2 clients), and each machine runs 6 VTs to test Ext4 vs. Ext2.
-We provided a Swarm config file `fs-state/swarm-fast24ae.lib`, **please make sure the hostname of client machines is correctly specified in the line 20 of `swarm-fast24ae.lib`.**
+We provided a Swarm config file `fs-state/swarm-fast24ae.lib`, **please make sure the hostname of client machines is correctly specified in the line 20 of `swarm-fast24ae.lib` in all lowercase.**
 Before running Swarm experiment, you need to login to the "client" machines and run `cd ~/Metis/fs-state && sudo ./loadmods.sh` to load devices, and you may need to use `stop.sh` or `sudo rmmod brd` as needed.
 You should also clean up all the previous logs via `sudo make clean`, because we want to use only the logs generated from the